 Going even further back in time we observe many striking parallels between the ancient Sumerian tales and Armenian folklore of mount Ararat.
 One such parallel can be drawn regarding the names of the twin peaks of mount Ararat.
 In the Sumerian Epic of Gilgamesh (18th century BC.) the twin peaked mountain crossed by the hero Gilgamesh on his way to Ut-napištim (analogue of Noah) is called mt.
 “Mashu”.
 Interestingly enough the names of the largest peaks of mt.
 Ararat in Armenian is called “Masis”.
 Similarly the Sumerian Deity of the Sun “Shamash” (according to myth) also lived between the twin peaked mountain Mashu, near the “headwaters of the two rivers”.
 Mount Ararat is also near headwaters of two rivers; Euphrates and Tigris.
 Just like the Sumerian tale of Shamash residing at mount Ararat, the ancient Armenian tales speak of Ararat as the residence of Deities.
 On ancient Sumerian clay tablets and seals Shamash (solar Deity) is depicted rising from the twin peaks.
 Ut-napištim (Noah) is said to reside in the mountains near the headwaters of these rivers.
 The word “Mashu” itself translates as “two mountains”, from the Babylonian word for twins.

-Notice that the written language symbols for “Shamash” in Cuneiform and Egyptian show a god living between two mountain peaks.
+Notice also that the written language symbols for “Shamash” in Cuneiform and Egyptian shows a deity living between two mountain peaks.

 The accounts of a great flood and survivors with different types of animals landing on the mountains of Armenia are one of worlds oldest surviving tales.
 Strengthened by accounts of residence of Deities at mount Ararat (Mashu – Masis) one can safely conclude that from the times immemorial (predating even Biblical accounts) mountains in Armenian Highlands have been highly regarded as sacred sites by the ancients.
 To this very day Armenians venerate their mountains in particular mount Ararat with it’s marvelous twin peaks.